5 Tips for Preparing for Divorce

 1. Choose a divorce option.
 Most people don’t realize there are a number of divorce process options.
 Not all involve litigation.
 After reviewing the options, evaluate the state of your relationship.
 Are you on amicable terms?
 Do you want to avoid going to court?
 Will you both voluntarily attend meetings to discuss the dissolution of your marriage?
 Can you both agree on basic principles about how your marriage will end?
 If so, alternatives to litigation may be for you.

 2. Seek support.
 As you are preparing for divorce, identify your support system and reach out to them.
 Whether your support team is small or consists of many individuals, it’s important to your mental health and well-being.
-Consider meeting with a divorce therapist who can be there to help you manage emotionally as the confusion and anxiety of divorce is often overwhelming.
+Consider meeting with a divorce coach who can be there to help you manage emotionally as the confusion and anxiety of divorce is often overwhelming.
 It’s perfectly normal to grieve over a divorce.
 Give yourself some time and equip yourself with the right resources to grieve in a healthy way.

 3. Identify your assets and track expenses.
 Learn as much as you can as soon as you can about your family’s income and expenses, assets and obligations.
 This information will help you determine how to divide assets and debts, to help you build a post-divorce budget as you prepare for divorce.
 A financial advisor can take a look at your finances and help you formulate a budget and organize your financial information.
 It is often helpful to pull your own credit report.